Manolo Restaurant

 Football Theme & Atmosphere

-As for the restaurant itself, I suppose it isn’t all that in terms of decor – very plain and simple.
-BUT, this is compensated for by the reams for football (soccer) shirts, flags and memorabilia plastered over every inch of wallspace, which as a huge football fan myself I find very interesting.
-And, the atmosphere is not far removed from a loud, passionate football crowd either – almost always full of Argentine regulars (and a fair few tourists), lunch and dinner, the patrons certainly work up a fair old noise, helped along by the cheap house red wine I’m sure!
+As for the restaurant itself, it isn’t all that in terms of decor – very plain and simple.
+BUT, this is compensated for by the reams for football (soccer) shirts, flags and memorabilia plastered over every inch of wallspace.
+And, the atmosphere is not far removed from a loud, passionate football crowd either – almost always full of Argentine regulars (and a fair few tourists), lunch and dinner, the patrons certainly work up a fair old noise, helped along by the cheap house red wine.

-All of this bodes well for Manolo’s planned December 2006 move, because if the food, atmosphere and prices are all successfully transferred, then that is the essence of the restaurant, and the location itself is not of great importance.
-One final thing to note – due to the popularity of the restaurant there will probably be a long wait for a table on weekend nights, but that is all part of the experience, as they say.
+One final thing to note – due to the popularity of the restaurant there may be a long wait for a table on weekend nights, but that is all part of the experience, as they say.
 And if a slightly raucous atmosphere does not sound like a nice dining environment to you, visit at lunchtime when things are more laid back.

 Alan, once again thank you for helping make my time in Buenos Aires better!!!